Blog

 2. Family travelers

-Families are one of the most valuable – and often underestimated – segments in hospitality.
+Family travelers are guests booking a stay for two or more adults with children, often across two or more rooms or a suite.
+They're one of the most valuable and often underestimated segments in hospitality.
 They tend to book early, stay longer, and occupy more rooms than most other guest types.

 They also come with higher expectations.
 Booking decisions often hinge on practical details – room configuration, kid-friendly dining, safety, and convenience.